MGPoirot/web2mp3/README.md

 Each call to the Wizard should take about a second, since downloading is performed in the background using a daemon, and mp3 tags are applied.

-Alternatively you can call the program straight from the command line.
+Alternatively you can call Web2Mp3 straight from the command line.
 The program does not require URL sanitation (although your shell might):

 ```